beakerbrowser/webdb/README.md

    - Returns Void.
  - Returns Promise&lt;Void&gt;.

-Gives the value of the query's primary key for each matching record.
+Calls the given function with the value of the query's primary key for each matching record.

 The `key` is determined by the index being used.
 By default, this is the `url` attribute, but it can be changed by using `where()` or `orderBy()`.